Visit this section regularly to see the new frequently asked questions posted. Our questions are split into groups to make them easier to view.

 I only wish to be considered for Less Than Full-Time training, what should I apply for?

-Once you have been nominated and have registered on Oriel, or deemed eligible by the UKFPO’s Eligibility Office, you will need to search for and apply to the Foundation Programme (FP) vacancy.
-You will be able to indicate on your application form for FP if you wish to be considered for less than full-time (LTFT) training and will later be able to apply for LTFT training directly with your allocated foundation school.
+Once you have been nominated and have registered on Oriel, or deemed eligible through the UKFPO’s Eligibility process, you will need to search for and apply to the Foundation Programme (FP) vacancy (once it is open).
+You will be able to indicate on your application form for FP if you wish to be considered for less than full-time (LTFT) training and will later be required to apply for LTFT training directly with your allocated foundation school.

 You can also apply for Specialised Foundation Programmes (SFP) and Foundation Priority Programmes (FPP) through the main FP vacancy.
 You will need to rank programmes once you have submitted your application form.
 You should rank only the programmes you wish to be considered for, for example, those that offer less than full-time models of working.
 Programmes you would not accept should be listed in the ‘not wanted’ column.